Industrial espionage: British East India Company

 In 1848, the British East India Company broke Qing China's global near-monopoly on tea production by smuggling Chinese tea out of the nation and copying Chinese tea-making processes.
 The British Empire had previously run a considerable trade deficit with China by importing the nation's tea and other goods.
 The British attempted to rectify the deficit by trading opium to the Chinese, but encountered difficulties after the Daoguang Emperor banned the opium trade and the First Opium War broke out.
 To avoid further issues in trading tea with China, the East India Company hired Scottish botanist Robert Fortune to travel to China under the guise of a Chinese nobleman and obtain Chinese trade secrets and tea plants for replanting.
 Infiltrating Chinese tea-making facilities, Fortune recorded the Chinese process for creating tea and smuggled tea leaves and seeds back to the East India Company.
-These tea plants were later introduced into India, helping it surpass China as the world's largest tea producer.
+The East India Company later introduced these methods to company-ruled India, using India to compete and surpass China in tea production.

 France and the United States

 Between 1987 and 1989, IBM and Texas Instruments were thought to have been targeted by French DGSE with the intention of helping France's Groupe Bull.
 In 1993, U.S. aerospace companies were also thought to have been targeted by French interests.
 During the early 1990s, France was described as one of the most aggressive pursuers of espionage to garner foreign industrial and technological secrets.
 France accused the U.S. of attempting to sabotage its high tech industrial base.
-The government of France has been alleged to have conducted ongoing industrial espionage against American aerodynamics and satellite companies.
+The government of France allegedly continues to conduct ongoing industrial espionage against American aerodynamics and satellite companies.